|

 a court settlement; and

 m.
-Staff with the
+Staff any

-representative, cancel an authorization to receive payment, and/or any other
+authorization to receive payment, and/or any other request to not send payment

 LSS CSS will recoup from the settlement amount any payments of compensation